ysubach/ysubach.github.io-old-octopress/source/about/index.markdown

 and developement for iPhone/iPad.

 Currently I
-work as Senior Software Engineer at [Keycafe, Inc.](http://keycafe.com) and provide consulting and development [services](/services) as a contractor.
+provide consulting and development [services](/services) as a contractor.
 If you are interested
 [download my CV (PDF file)](https://dl.dropboxusercontent.com/u/6383404/YuriSubach.CV.pdf).
-The best ways to contact me are:
+The best ways to contact me:

 - Email/iMessage: <ysubach@gmail.com>
 - Skype: [ysubach](skype:ysubach?chat)